NeoBlizzard-verbose/Lenovo-G570-Hackintosh/README.md

 11.)
 Don't forget to enable TRIM else SSD fuck-up soon...
 12.)
 Used ECEnabler for fixing battery readouts
 13.)
 Keyboard does not work in OpenCore boot menu, external usb keyboard works, but not mouse.
 On the contrary, native mouse works, not keyboard.
 Pathetic.
+14.)
+Boot chime works, battery conservation mode works via YogaSMB, remap brightness keys to F6 and F7 and there you go, a full-blown Apple device appears.

 More?